-When asked directly whether The Last of Us's next season would be its last, HBO boss Casey Bloys responded: "It certainly seems that way, but on decisions like that, we will defer to the showrunners.
+According to Deadline, HBO chairman Casey Bloys suggested the upcoming third season "certainly seems" like it could be the last.
+When pressed on whether The Last of Us would end after Season 3, Bloys responded: "It certainly seems that way, but on decisions like that, we will defer to the showrunners.
 So you can ask them."
-The comment suggests HBO executives are leaning towards wrapping up the series sooner than originally anticipated.

-Despite the potential for fewer seasons overall, Mazin indicated that Season 3 might expand to cover more ground.
+Mazin has acknowledged Season 3 might expand in episode count to cover more ground.
 "I think there's a decent chance that Season 3 will be longer than Season 2, just because the manner of that narrative and the opportunities it affords us are a little different," he explained.

-Adding to the show's uncertain future, game creator Neil Druckmann stepped away from creative involvement with the HBO series last year.
-Druckmann explained it was the "right time for me to transition my complete focus to Naughty Dog and its future projects, including writing and directing our exciting next game, Intergalactic: The Heretic Prophet, along with my responsibilities as Studio Head and Head of Creative."
+Game creator Neil Druckmann stepped away from creative involvement with the HBO series last year.
+He cited his growing responsibilities at Naughty Dog, stating it was the "right time for me to transition my complete focus to Naughty Dog and its future projects, including writing and directing our exciting next game, Intergalactic: The Heretic Prophet, along with my responsibilities as Studio Head and Head of Creative."

 The Last of Us Seasons 1 and 2 are available to stream on OSN+ in the UAE.
-Season 3 will likely follow the same distribution pattern when it releases in 2025.
-OSN+ subscriptions start at Dhs 25 per month.
+Season 3 will likely follow the same distribution pattern when it releases.
+OSN+ subscriptions start at AED 25 per month.

 Will The Last of Us show end after Season 3?